 The Lodge room was located in the Donegall Arms Inn, between Castle Place and ‘Arthur’s Corner’

-How the Orange Lodge of Belfast got its name
+How the Orange Lodge of Belfast got its name.

 In the year 1780, Aymas Griffiths, Esq. appeared on the scene, having been appointed Surveyor of Excise in Belfast.
 He was an enthusiastic Freemason, with a great driving force, to whom Belfast Lodge owes much of its prosperity.
 An ancestor of Griffiths had been awarded a special position of honour in 1695, by King William 111, and in remembrance of that royal award to his family, he had the new lodge adorned by the epithet "Orange".
-The master of this lodge in was Major John Brown, of Peter's Hill, commander of the Belfast Volunteer Company, whose name is perpetuated in the name Browns Square, Belfast.
+The master of this lodge was Major John Brown, of Peter's Hill, commander of the Belfast Volunteer Company, whose name is perpetuated in the name Browns Square, Belfast.

 The Orange Lodge of Belfast boldly supported Catholic Emancipation and had among its members Henry Joy McCracken, and William Todd Jones, the noted reformer who was born near Hillsborough, and many other trusted and tried United Irishmen.

-The Mass-house referred to in the old document was the Catholic church of St. Mary's in Chapel Lane, which stood behind a row of houses which lined the footpath where the present St. Mary's Church stands.
+The Mass-house referred to in the old document was the Catholic church of St. Mary's in Chapel Lane, which stood behind a row of houses that lined the footpath where the present St. Mary's Church stands.
 In May 1784, the 1st Belfast Volunteer Company, and the Belfast Volunteer Company paraded in full uniform and marched to St. Mary's Church to show their sympathy with their Catholic citizens.